Netflix/vmaf/README.md

 ## What's New

+- (8/12/17) VMAF is now included as a filter in [FFmpeg](http://ffmpeg.org/) main branch, and can be configured using: *./configure --enable-libvmaf*.
 - (7/16/17) VMAF is now packaged into a library call *libvmaf* and can be called from a C/C++ program directly.
 See [this](#usage-through-libvmaf) section for details.
 - (2/20/17) Updated VMAF model to version v0.6.1.
 Changes include:
     - Added a custom quality model for cellular phone screen viewing.
 See [this](#predict-quality-on-a-cellular-phone-screen) section for details.